 <Name> Marine Bay </Name

 <City> Mumbai </City>

 <EndDate> 30-8-2013 </End Date>

-- Concurrency : Most of the document stores use optimistic concurrency control by making use of techniques like document timestamps, versioning, multi-granularity locking for conflict management.
+- Concurrency: Most of the document stores use optimistic concurrency control by making use of techniques like document timestamps, versioning, and multi-granularity locking for conflict management.

-- Queries : Since document stores usually supported semi-structured data, most of them support querying data with different fields/ keys within a document and also by document id.
+- Queries: Since document stores usually supported semi-structured data, most of them support querying data with different fields/ keys within a document and also by document id.
 E.g. in the aforementioned example, details of any employee can be queried using the employee id.
-In addition to that, queries like “get all contacts where the address type is permanent and state is W. Bengal” are also possible.
+In addition to that, queries like “get all contacts where the address type is permanent and state is W. Bengal” is also possible.
 Also, in addition to index on document ids, other fields in the document can be indexed too.
 That is, normally in document stores, entire data is “queriable” as well as “indexable”.
 Also, most document stores are eventually consistent for queries.
-This is achieved by intermittently refreshing the indexes or by reading from secondaries, while by default read, writes are performed on primary.
+This is achieved by intermittently refreshing the indexes or by reading from secondaries, while by default read, and writing are performed on the primary.

-- Transactions : Usually most of the document stores support transactions on single document level only exception being Elasticsearch..
-A transaction on single document is always atomic.
-However, the way atomicity is handled in case of multiple/ embedded documents differs from one document store to other e.g. RavenDB supports atomicity across multiple document transactions while in case of MongoDB, while transactions with multiple/ embedded documents are atomic on single document level, such transactions are not atomic on the whole.
+- Transactions: Usually most of the document stores support transactions on a single document level only exception being Elasticsearch.
+A transaction on a single document is always atomic.
+However, the way atomicity is handled in the case of multiple/ embedded documents differs from one document store to another e.g. RavenDB supports atomicity across multiple document transactions while in the case of MongoDB, transactions with multiple/ embedded documents are atomic on a single document level, such transactions are not atomic on the whole.

-- Scaling up : Typically document stores scale up by sharding collection of documents on different nodes and replicating them.
+- Scaling up: Typically document stores scale up by sharding the collection of documents on different nodes and replicating them.
 The index is divided across different shards for better query performance.

 Document stores offer a schema-agnostic, fast, reliable NoSql solution for semi-structured, multivalued data with limited ACID compliance.